Lubbock County Court Records

 Online Search Through the Lubbock County Public Access Portal

-The primary online tool is the Lubbock County Public Access portal.
-This system allows attorneys, outside agencies, justice partners, and citizens to search unrestricted civil, family, and criminal court records maintained by both the District Clerk and the County Clerk, as well as Justice of the Peace records.
-To use this system:
+The main online tool is the Lubbock County Public Access portal.
+Attorneys, outside agencies, justice partners, and citizens can all use it to search unrestricted civil, family, and criminal records maintained by both the District Clerk and the County Clerk, plus Justice of the Peace records.
+Here's how to get started:

-A registered account provides access to the case index, including general case details, party information, attorney assignments, and scheduling data.
-Document images are not available through the free registered account.
+A registered account gives you access to the case index — general case details, party information, attorney assignments, and scheduling data.
+Document images are not available through the free account.
 Attorneys may request elevated access to view additional records.

-For cases filed electronically, the re:SearchTX platform provides another avenue for viewing filed documents.
-This system works in tandem with eFileTexas, the mandatory statewide electronic filing system.
+For cases filed electronically, the re:SearchTX platform lets you view filed documents alongside eFileTexas, the mandatory statewide electronic filing system.
 Once a document is filed and accepted through eFileTexas, it becomes visible in re:SearchTX based on user permissions.
-Attorneys should register with re:SearchTX, as the Lubbock County District Clerk’s Office no longer individually e-serves orders and notices under TRCP Rule 21(f)(10).
+Attorneys should register with re:SearchTX directly — the Lubbock County District Clerk's Office no longer individually e-serves orders and notices under TRCP Rule 21(f)(10).

 In-Person Access at the Courthouse

 Public access computer terminals are available inside the Lubbock County Courthouse at 904 Broadway, Lubbock, TX 79401.
-These terminals allow users to search court records, view documents (including some that may be restricted from online viewing), and request copies from the custodian of record.
+These terminals let you search court records and view documents — including some that may be restricted from online viewing — and request copies from the custodian of record.

 The two primary clerk offices are: